tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Good catch.
 Fixed.

-−
-p.
-9: The bullet list at the start of section 5 seems intuitive except for "Records in the input can have fewer fields, provided that the type of the field is nullable in some of the samples."
-But to have inferred a nullable field we would have seen a sample that was missing one; so I don't see in what sense the records would have "fewer fields".
-Indeed, Lemma 3 implies this when it says the records must have inferred sub-shapes compared to the ones from which the parser was generated.
-I would drop this bullet.
+> The bullet list at the start of section 5 seems intuitive except for
+> "Records in the input can have fewer fields, provided that the type of the
+> field is nullable in some of the samples."
+But to have inferred a nullable
+> field we would have seen a sample that was missing one; so I don't see in
+> what sense the records would have "fewer fields".

+This has been clarified (it can contain fewer fields than some of the samples, provided that there are some which do not contain the field).

 > p.
 10: Dangling reference after "(standard) ML".